The Best Hiking Boots for Men of 2024, Tested and Reviewed

 How We Tested the Best Hiking Boots for Men

 I have been a hiking shoe and trail runner guy for some time.
 But over the last 10 years, I almost exclusively use hiking boots (mainly mid-boots) as the rough backcountry of Alaska is no place for dinky shoes.
 I chose boots that have worked for me over the years and models from the best hiking boot companies from around the world.
-I wore all of the boots on this list hiking and also drew from my extensive experience with the Hoka, Merrell, Vasque, and Lowa models.
+I wore all of the boots on this list hiking and also drew from my extensive experience with the Hoka, Merrell, and Vasque models.
 Then, I verified manufacturer claims with real-world testing.
 Are they truly waterproof?
 Do they have the best traction?
 I also noted, most importantly, are they comfortable for my feet?
 There is no reason to continue wearing boots that cause blisters or pain when the list of quality hiking footwear is so extensive.

 Best Hiking Boots for Men: Reviews & Recommendations